christianz/Monocle/README.md

 ### ViewObject

 Inherit from ViewObject when you want to map a table to a view.
-In this case you do not need to override the Id property, but you must include the [Table] and [Column] attributes as normal.
+In this case you do not need to override the Id property, but you must include [Column] attributes as normal.
 You can override the Save() and Delete() methods as necessary to implement persistance logic.

     [Table]
     public class MyViewObject : ViewObject